pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 entirely respawning bash causes it to lag far behind the other two.
 The process spawning overhead is so dominant that running `egencache` using 16 jobs is roughly equivalent to running `pmaint regen` using 2-3 jobs or `pk repo metadata` using 1-2 jobs.
-Due to this, my blunt advice is to avoid using portage for metadata generation if performance is important to you, especially on slower hardware.
+Due to this, the best advice is to avoid using portage for metadata generation if performance is a priority, especially on slower hardware.

 In constrast, pkgcore performs relatively well due to leveraging a bash daemon that spawns subshells (forked processes) to generate metadata thus avoiding